MCAD JEROME FELLOWSHIP FOR EARLY CAREER ARTIST

 TOO HOT TO HANDLE

-This exhibition features new installations about a very personal experience I have been going through since 2020, when I was diagnosed at 28 years old with RA (Rheumatoid Arthritis)*, an autoimmune inflammatory disease I inherited from my maternal grandmother.
-In the last year I experienced the fatality of negotiating life with chronic pain, meds and a defeating health care system in a foreign country and during a pandemic.
-This show is a self portrait and it’s process: it’s raw, clinical yet intimate.
+This exhibition features new installations that visualize the experience of living with RA (Rheumatoid Arthritis)*, an autoimmune inflammatory disease I inherited from my maternal grandmother.
+Being diagnosed in 2020 during a pandemic and the upbringing in Minneapolis, I experienced the fatality of negotiating life with chronic pain, medications and a defeating health care system as an immigrant.
+This show was a coming out: raw, clinical yet intimate.
 A celebration of the many times I was made way too aware of the existence and the clash of my own cells.
+The exhibition took place at the RCTC Gallery in Rochester, MN.

 Video documentation by Chris Rackley, pictures by Rik Sferra